bigbosstony/N00769714.github.io/README.md

 Internet of Things themed capstone project.
 This proposal requests the approval to build the hardware portion that will connect to a database as well as to a mobile device application.
-The internet connected hardware will include a custom PCB with sensors and actuators for detective car entry, taking pictures and trigger the parking gate.
-The database will store the number plates.
-The mobile device functionality will include checking the plate number and parking time and will be further detailed in the mobile application proposal.
+The internet connected hardware will include a custom PCB with sensors and actuators for detecting the location by using a GPS module.
+The database will store the history of locations.
+The mobile device functionality will include a real time location tracking and will be further detailed in the mobile application proposal.
 I will be collaborating with the following company/department Humber Department of Public Safety.
-In the winter semester I plan to form a group with the following students, who are also building similar hardware this term and working on the mobile application with me Thomas Chang, Alisha Singh Chauhan.
+In the winter semester I have no plan to form a group with the following students, who are also building similar hardware this term and working on the mobile application with me.
 The hardware will be completed in CENG 317 Hardware Production Techniques independently and the application will be completed in CENG 319 Software Project.
 These will be integrated together in the subsequent term in CENG 355 Computer Systems Project as a member of a 2 or 3 student group.

 **Background**

-The problem solved by project is when we entering a parking lot, we need to stop to take a ticket and when we left we have to go the ticket machine to pay our ticket.
-By working with this project we take pictures and read the plate number automatically, so we can save more time and be environmental friendly.
-Background ANPR – Automatic number plate recognition is a technology for automatically reading vehicle number plates.
-And OpenALPR is a similar system, accuracy above 97 percent and it is open source.
-We can adjust OpenALPR to Raspberry Pi 2.
-HD camera for taking pictures at both Entry and Exit.
-Database used to store plate numbers and then calculate the duration of how long the car has been parking.
-Infrared ray to detective the car in the entry or exit.
-Driver could pay at the exit by using Interac™ Card, smartphone with NFC or cash.
+The problem solved by project is .